luis99fonseca/DecisionTreeConverter/README.md

 Module inspired by solution found in https://stackoverflow.com/a/39772170

 Given a DecisionTreeClassifier model (from SKLearn - https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html), parses it to readable python3 or C code.
-In the case of C code, argument types must be manually written on the header.
+In the case of C code, argument types must be manually written on the header, after the convertion.

 Optionally, it is also possible to remove redundant conditions in the parse tree, as in (simplified):